-You might need new tubes if your amp's volume, tone, or punch has gotten
+Your amp might need one or more new tubes if its volume, tone, or punch has gotten

-You might also need a new tube if you occasionally hear strange noises
+You might also need a new tube if you occasionally hear feedback

-from your rig.
-In this case, gain access to the
+from your amp for no reason.
+In this case, access the

-tubes and ping them, one at a time, with your finger.
+tubes and tap on them one at a time.
 You might

-If scratchy noises accompany the wiggling of a tube, then the tube sockets
+If scratchy noises accompany the wiggling of a tube, its pins or the tube socket

 Replacing all the tubes can be costly

 and even invite new problems.
-Most often, just a portion of the tubes
+Most often, only a few tubes

-run hot and do all the heavy lifting.
+They run hot, do all the heavy lifting, and wear out faster.
 An overall muddiness might be

 due to weak power tubes or a weak rectifier tube.